Haoming02/sd-webui-diffusion-cg/README.md

 <h5 align="center">Abstract</h5>

-By encoding images into latent noise with VAE, <ins>TimothyAlexisVass</ins> also discovered the value ranges for VAE to decode are within `-4` to `4`.
-This means that if the final latent noise has a smaller value range, then some precision is wasted.
+By encoding images into latent noise with VAE, <ins>TimothyAlexisVass</ins> discovered that the values for VAE to decode are usually within a certain range, and thus theorized that if the final latent noise has a smaller value range, then some precision is essentailly wasted.
-Therefore, I also tried to write a function that can make the latent noise utilize the full color depth, making the final output more **vibrant** and **contrasty**.
+This gave me an idea to write a function that can make the latent noise utilize the full color depth, making the final output more **vibrant** and **contrasty**.

 <h5 align="center">Effects</h5>